 1. Clean The Eggshells With Dishwash Soap

-Yes, you need to clean the shells before using them as fertilizer in your Spider Plant’s pot.
+Yes, you need to clean the shells before using them as fertilizer in your Spider plant’s pot.

 The cleaning process is quite important here because it helps remove any residual egg white and yolk from the shells.
 If you don’t clean the shells, they will rot in a couple of days, and the odor will be unbearable.

 More importantly, it will also attract bugs to your plants, as they like to feed on such organic waste matter.

 For cleaning, you can use any dishwashing soap or insecticidal soap available to you.
-Gently clean the inner side of shells and make sure there is no residue left on the surface.
+Gently clean the inner side of the shells and make sure there is no residue left on the surface.